Myanmar Junta Frees 600 Detainees Including AP Photographer - UrduPoint

 "I'm now on my way back home to meet with my mum.
 I'm in good health," Thein Zaw told AFP.

+Seperately, Polish photojournalist Robert Bociaga -- who was also arrested while covering protests -- was released after nearly a fortnight in detention, he told AFP Wednesday, adding that he was set to be deported.

-- Freeing up the prison - Thein Zaw's release came hours after more than 600 people held for protesting against the coup were freed from the same jail.
+- 'Silent strike' - Thein Zaw's release came hours after more than 600 people held for protesting against the coup were freed from the same jail.

 "We released 360 men and 268 women from Insein prison today," a senior prison official told AFP on condition of anonymity, before the AP photographer's release.